Amazing views. And that’s just our birds.

 Chichester Bird Sanctuary

 From Rutland Road turn west onto Fitzpatrick Road; continue along Fitzpatrick about 500 meters, then turn south onto Chichester Court.
 Proceed to the end of the road and park; a series of trails guide you through the ponds.

 To reach Carney Pond turn north of Adams Road from Sexsmith Road.
 Travel north along Adams Road for 1 km; park by the large brown and white building and walk across the road, through the field, over the railroad track to the pond.

 Maude – Roxby Bird Sanctuary

 The walkway through this bird sanctuary is accessible at the end of Francis Ave.
 To access the sanctuary from downtown Kelowna take Abbott Street south to Francis Ave; turn right onto Francis and park at the end of the road.
 Sorry, no dogs.

 This is a relatively small pond that is sometimes covered with waterbirds.
 Take Benvoulin to Munson’s Road traveling west until you reach the pond.
 Much of the area surrounding the pond is private property so please respect this area.

-At the north end of Curtis Road, just off Valley Road, Robert Lake is one of the best shorebirding areas in the interior of BC.
+At the north end of Curtis Road, just off Valley Road, Robert Lake is one of the best areas for shorebirds in the interior of BC.